-- The ''buffer cache" caches remote file blocks and attributes. - On an open, the client asks the server whether its cached blocks are up to date. - Once a file is open, different clients can write to it and get inconsistent data. - Modified data is flushed back to the server every 30s. - What file contents do new clients see? - Effects of last flush.
-Writers might have made changes but not updated remote - What file contents do existing clients see? - For cached blocks, they see out of date info.
+- NFS defines new layers in the Unix file system - The virtual file system provides a standard interface, using vnodes as file handles.
+A vnode describes either a local file or a remote file. - The ''buffer cache' caches remote file blocks and attributes. - On an open, the client asks the server whether its cached blocks are up to date. - Once a file is open, different clients can write to it and get inconsistent data. - Modified data is flushed back to the server every 30s. - What file contents do new clients see? - Effects of last flush.
+Writers might have made changes but not updated remote file yet. - What file contents do existing clients see? - For cached blocks, they see out of date info.
 For new blocks, same as new client